Anesthesia Error Medical Malpractice Claims in Georgia

 Yes, depending on employment or agency relationships.

-Are CRNAs held to the same standard as anesthesiologists?
+Are CRNAs held to the same standards as anesthesiologists?

 They are held to professional standards applicable to their training and role.